QuickLogic-Corp/TinyFPGA-Programmer-Application/README.rst

 - appffe (for future use)

 | The bootloader is loaded by a reset.
-| It handles either communicating with the TinyFPGA-Programmer to load new bin files into the flash, or it loads m4 app binary and transfers control to it.
+| It handles either communicating with the TinyFPGA-Programmer to load new bin files into the flash, or it loads appfpga and/or m4app and transfers control to it.
 | The bootfpga area contains the binary for the fpga image that the bootloader uses.
-| The m4 app image is expected to contain and load any fpga image that it requires.

 The flash memory map defined for q-series devices is: